DigitalPublishingToolkit/OurCommons/md/19Contributors.md

 **Alek Tarkowski** is head of Centrum Cyfrowe, co-founder of Communia and Public Lead at Creative Commons in Poland

-**Mercè M. Tarres** is an artist and the creator of the illustrations in this book
+**Mercè M. Tarrés** is an artist, member of the Guerrilla Media Collective, and the illustrator of this book

 **Jose Luis Vivero Pol** is regional analyst at the UN World Food Programme and research fellow at the University of Louvain